Active Directory Powershell-Modul aktualisieren

 For Windows 10 performs the following tasks:

-- Downloads and installs Windows 10 RSAT
+- Downloads and installs Windows 10 RSAT for the appropriate system architecture

 - Enables the RSAT AD PowerShell feature

-- Updates help
+- Updates help for the AD module

 - Displays validation output